Grants to improve onsite wastewater management activities are available. Find out more and apply now until 5pm (AEDT) 2 March 2023.

 The review of the State Environment Protection Policy (Waters) in 2018, its Implementation Plan, the Act and Regulations and broader EPA reforms respond to many of the issues the Auditor General’s report has raised.

-In its response to the audit (7 September 2018), DELWP supported or supported in-principle the audit’s recommendations pending the October 2018 finalisation of SEPP(Waters) and its implementation plan.
+In its response to the audit (7 September 2018), DEECA supported or supported in-principle the audit’s recommendations pending the October 2018 finalisation of SEPP (Waters) and its implementation plan.

 A key recommendation from the audit involved setting up a state-wide steering committee to review issues and recommend solutions.

-Other DELWP managed activities and outputs include the following:
+Other DEECA managed activities and outputs include the following:

 - Quarterly meetings of the Onsite Domestic Wastewater Management (ODWM) steering committee